A downloadable tool

 - Requires an empty text file to be placed into the Resources folder of your Unity project.
 Simply call the MeshSkinner constructor for details.
 It needs to be renamed every once in a while.
 You'll get told by the MeshSkinner constructor when the time comes (prints a message in the console).
 The text file can be seen as a kind of "demo key".

-- All features is included in the demo version.
+- All features are included in the demo version.
 You'll be able to see exactly what this tool can do for you without having to invest any money!

 You can test the demo for as long as you want to, just don't release anything that anyone outside of the development team can access.
 As you probably realize the first demo limitation is to prevent games from being released with a demo version of MeshSkinner, since the demo DLL won't work for everybody and will stop working for all eventually.